PerlinWarp/YearOfAI/README.md

 Started to work on the CIFAR100 Dataset.

 #### Day 6 - 6th of Janurary 2019
 Made a model for CIFAR 100 using the 100 labels, achieving validation accuracy of 57.73% but accuracy of 0.7249.

+#### Day 7 - 7th of Janurary 2019
+Playing with hyper-params and making a program for facial detection.